 The closest report for this is to:

-- use the Sales by customer report again
+- use the Customers over time report again

 For the example above, that would be 8 customers.

 Finally divide the repeat customers (#2) by the total customers (#1).